 These are the legal, ethical, moral steps in how to fire an employee.
 Ensure that the company's actions, as you prepare, are above reproach.
 How you fire an employee sends a powerful message to your remaining staff—either positive or negative.
 See the best ways to approach firing an employee.

-But, each employee resignation poses the employer with a series of questions.
+Each employee resignation poses the employer with a series of questions.
 Find out how to handle an employee resignation.
-Find out how to handle an employee resignation when you're happy to see the employee go - and, when the resignation makes you sad.
+Find out how to handle an employee resignation when you're happy to see the employee go - and when the resignation makes you sad.